 Property Description have control points and Bezier curves to define the line's variations in thickness, and thus smoothing must be performed on its contour.
 An increased contour smoothing will reduce the amount of control points on the line's thickness and smoothen its curves, but may affect the precision of the variations in line thickness.
-You can adjust the start, end, and join style of a pencil line.
-Shape Start Flat Start End Join Round Round Round Flat Bevel Shape Start: Lets you select the style of the start tip, which is the first tip you drew.
-You can choose between Round or Flat style.
+Shape You can adjust the start, end, and join style of a pencil line.
+Shape Start Shape Start Shape Start End Join Start End Round Round You can choose between Round or Flat style.
 End: Lets you select the style of the end tip, which is the last tip you drew.
 You can choose between Round or Flat style.
 Join: Lets you select the joint style.
 The joints are where the line curves abruptly.
 You could also define the Join style as the corner style.
 You can choose between Round, Mitre and Bevel style.